-Dr. Fox is a licensed psychologist and attorney with 31 years' experience in the field of forensic risk assessment and court-mandated treatment for sexual and violent offenders.
+Dr. Fox is a licensed psychologist and attorney with more than 30 years' experience in the field of forensic risk assessment and court-mandated treatment for sexual and violent offenders.
 This includes outpatient treatment and evaluation of juvenile and adult male sex offenders on community supervision at the county, state, and federal levels.
 It also includes conducting Sexually Violent Predator (SVP) and Mentally Disordered Offender evaluations in California, Sexually Dangerous Individual evaluations for North Dakota, SVP evaluations for Washington, and Sexually Dangerous Person (SDP) evaluations for Minnesota.
 Dr. Fox has also served as a Quality Assurance and Training Specialist in civil commitment matters.
 He regularly testifies as an expert witness in civil commitment trials.

 In 2001, Dr. Fox joined the faculty at the University of Phoenix in San Diego.
 He taught graduate-level courses for 17 years and served on the governance board for the College of Social Sciences for 15 years.